eslint/eslint/docs/rules/no-unsafe-negation.md

 ### enforceForOrderingRelations

-With this option set to `true`, the rule is additionally enforced for:
+With this option set to `true` the rule is additionally enforced for:

 - `<` operator.
 - `>` operator.